lingchensanwen/QUDeval/README.md

 ## Introduction 🌟

-QUDeval is the inaugural framework designed specifically for the automatic evaluation of Question Under Discussion (QUD) parsing.
-This repository hosts the essential code and metadata for QUDeval.
-While this project is a work in progress, we are committed to updating details and resources regularly.
+This work introduces the first framework for the automatic evaluation of QUD parsing, instantiating the theoretical constraints of QUD in a concrete protocol.

 ## Table of Contents 📚